Did Thanos' snap raise the market's soft spot for Trump?

 a) Rising 10-Year Treasury Yield

-With Trump's more significant tax cuts approaching in the second half of 2025, the fiscal gap will widen again, and the Treasury's TGA account currently has only $300 billion left (the reasonable level should be between $750 billion and $850 billion), meaning the U.S. Treasury is once again at the annual point of heavily selling bonds.
+With Trump's more significant tax cuts coming in the second half of 2025, the fiscal gap will widen again, and the Treasury's TGA account currently has only $300 billion left (the reasonable level should be between $750 billion and $850 billion), meaning the U.S. Treasury is once again at the annual point of heavily selling bonds.

 b) The Destruction of American Household Wealth?